 - Aquileia: ancient port, archaeological site and basilica

 - Welcome lunch at Castello delle Rose di Cordovado and tour of castle

 This morning we drive to the important archaeological site of Aquileia.
-We shall visit its port and forum, basilicas and the National Archaeological Museum.
+We shall visit its port, forum, and basilicas.
 Aquileia began as a strategic Roman fortress but soon developed into a thriving riverine port and ultimately, in late antiquity, into a very important ecclesiastical centre with its own patriarch.
-Little is left of the original Roman city but large numbers of inscriptions and sculptures are preserved in its National Museum.
-Its real treasure, however, is the mosaic floors of two basilicas that stand side-by-side on the site.
-These medieval churches have some of the finest floor mosaics in Europe.
+The city’s great treasure is within the two Early Christian basilicas that stand side-by-side.
+Here we see some of the finest floor mosaics in Europe.
 They are predominantly of secular scenes, echoing mosaics made by an important local school of mosaicists for the houses of the elite.
-We shall have ample time to explore these marvellous mosaics and the treasure of Aquileia’s aforementioned museum.

 Day 3: Friday 17 September, Udine – Trieste – Udine